Latros/Public-Prototype/README.md

 ### How do I run a local development copy of this app? ###

 Once the node and bower dependencies have successfully been installed successfully, you can run a local instance of the app simply by running the command `grunt go`.

-This will:
+**This will automatically do all of the following for you:**

 * set up a grunt server that automatically watches for changes
 * concatenate all the JS for the project into one file (for faster page loads), `concatenated/scripts.js`